travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 ### Clojure

 Currently Clojure projects can only be tested against JDK 6.
-Clojure flagship build tool, Leiningen, supports testing against multiple Clojure versions via <a href="https://github.com/maravillas/lein-multi">lein-multi plugin</a>.
-If you are interested in testing against multiple
+Clojure flagship build tool, Leiningen, supports testing against multiple Clojure versions:

+ * In Leiningen 1.x, via <a href="https://github.com/maravillas/lein-multi">lein-multi plugin</a>
+ * In upcoming Leiningen 2.0 (not yet available in Travis CI Environment), via Leiningen Profiles

-Clojure releases, just use that plugin and it will work without special support on the Travis side.
+If you are interested in testing against multiple Clojure releases, just use these Leiningen features and it will work without special support on the Travis side.

-Learn more about <a href="/docs/user/languages/clojure/">.travis.yml options for Clojure projects</a>
+Learn more in our <a href="/docs/user/languages/clojure/">Clojure guide</a>

 ### Erlang